Serbs of North Macedonia: Ottoman rule

 On 15 June 1878, an assembly was held at Zelenikovo, southeast from Skopje, where 5,000 villagers from the nahiye of Veles, Skopje, and Tikveš, requested unification with Serbia from Prince Milan IV.
 The request came with 800 municipality, church, and monastery seals, as well as 5,000 signatures, fingerprints, and crosses.
-Unfortunately, the carrier delivering the message was intercepted on 16 June on the Skopje-Kumanovo road, by an Ottoman gendarmerie that had been tipped off by a Bulgarian teacher.
+However, the carrier delivering the message was intercepted on 16 June on the Skopje-Kumanovo road, by an Ottoman gendarmerie that had been tipped off by a Bulgarian teacher.
 There was a shootout, and when the carrier's bullets had run out, he ripped and swallowed some of the papers before being shot.
 Most of the petition was destroyed; however, 600 signatures were identified, and 200 of the identified signatories were immediately killed, while the rest were imprisoned and died in prison.

-50 such prisoners later being released from Ottoman casemates.
+A petition sent to the international community following the Congress of Berlin said:

+As Serbs of true and pure stock, of the purest and most intrinsically Serbian country...
+We for the last time implore on our knees...
+That we may in some manner and by some means be freed from the slavery of five centuries, and united with our country, the Principality of Serbia, and that the tears of blood of the Serbian martyrs may be stanched so that they, too, may become useful members of the European community of nations and of the Christian world; we do not desire to exchange the harsh Turkish slavery for the vastly harsher and darker Bulgarian slavery, which will be worse and more intolerable than that of the Turks which we are at present enduring, and will compel us in the end either to slay all our own people, or to abandon our country, to abandon our holy places, and graves, and all that we hold dear...